sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

 This creates a cycle.
 Next, we find all nodes in between these two nodes by populating a stack with predecessors, until we have reached the beginning of the loop.

 ##### Deciding unswitchability
 Now, we need to decide if this loop is unswitchable.
 Recall that in order to unswitch loops, we need to ensure that the condition is independent of the loop's body during execution.
-That is, the conditional statement we are unrolling cannot be modified in the loop.
+That is, the conditional statement we are unswitching cannot be modified in the loop.
 This allows us to write deterministic code.

 To implement this,  we adopt the following notation[1].
 Let $$v_s$$ denote the set of variables defined by statements, and let $$v_a$$ denote the set of variables defined by arguments.
 Now let $$V_b = v_a \cup v_s$$ be the union of the two for a block $$b$$, and let $$V_L = \cup_i V_{b_i}$$ denote the set of variables entirely in the loop.
 Now suppose we have a branching statement on condition $$t$$:
 ```
 br t if then;
 ```
-Now if $$v_t \not \in V_L$$, we can unroll this loop.
-In the case of multiple conditional statements that can be unrolled, as we traditionally do in literature, we pick one uniformly at random.
+Now if $$v_t \not \in V_L$$, we can unswitch this loop.
+In the case of multiple conditional statements that can be unswitched, as we traditionally do in literature, we pick one uniformly at random.

-##### Implementing Unrolling
+##### Implementing Unswitching
-Once we have selected a subset of nodes in the CFG to be unrolled, we need to actually reorder the blocks.
+Once we have selected a subset of nodes in the CFG to be unswitched, we need to actually reorder the blocks.
 At a high level, we implement the following reordering:

 < DIAGRAM >